-14. I used to use elastic squiggly ties in place of shoelaces---you can find them at shoe repair places etc., but now I've learned to tie my own shoes from Jenny Stemack's web site.
+14. I used to use elastic squiggly ties in place of shoelaces---you can find them at your local shoe repair.
+Later I have learned to tie my shoes.
 Here's a video of me tying my shoes.
-(Mac users click here and PC users click here).

 15. Also from an old Smith and Nephew catalog (may not be available now), a vice -type device that can hold a jar in place while you open the lid.
 You hold it tight against the counter with your hip and you can use a rubberized square for help in twisting if the lid is especially tight.

 16. How I dry my hair - nine years ago my husband mounted my dryer on a tripod and secured it with rubber tubing, so it is "hand free" hair drying.
 I also have a curling iron/hair dryer that I use occasionally.
 But now you can buy a hand free "hair drier stand" on the web.

 17. I found that many of my favorite scissors wouldn't cut using my left hand, so I was thankful when my husband found some Fiskars scissors that come in several sizes (multiple sizes).
 I also bought a package of Fiskar kid's scissors and they work great.
 I have them all over the house, in my car and I travel with a pair.
 I use them every day to open numerous sealed items.
 They all work easily with my left hand.